dasdigitalefoyer/cubes-hellocubes-unity/README.md

-# Tutorial-App: HelloCubes
+# HelloCubes - DemoApp for the cubes project

-A simple tutorial app named HelloCubes is available with some examples of event handling:
+A simple tutorial app named HelloCubes is available with some examples of event handling (internal from cube backend if running or mocked by keyboard)

-### Unity-App
+## Description
 This app handles the orientation Event from CubeControl events sent by the backend.
 Additionally it receives MQTT-messages on *puzzlecubes/app/helloCubes* and responds to it on an own topic  *puzzlecubes/<CUBE_ID>/app/helloCubes*.

 Move the cube (or press the right keys) to deactivate the spashscreen.